 Routes and Availability

-A problem with making these price comparisons was that...
-Ryanair often didn't cover the route I wanted, or the route was currently not available—this was particularly the case for Edinburgh flights.
+A problem with making these price comparisons was that Ryanair often didn't cover the selected route, or the route was currently not available—this was particularly the case for Edinburgh flights.

 In addition, Ryanair has still not stopped the practice of unilaterally naming an airport after a city that is often 100 kilometers away.
 Ryanair claims to fly to three Barcelona airports, though there only one.
 The situation is even worse with Ryanair's so-called Paris airports (Vatry airport is 147 kilometers from the center of Paris).
 On the other hand, easyJet flies to Paris Charles de Gaulle Airport, the main airport for the French capital.